Mob Psycho 100: Anime

+English release

+Mob Psycho 100 was simulcast on Crunchyroll, while Funimation broadcast the show's simuldub.
+Crunchyroll also streamed the second and third seasons, as well as the compilation and the OVA.
+The English dub was produced by Bang Zoom!
+Entertainment.
+The first season was broadcast on Adult Swim's Toonami programming block from October 27, 2018, to February 3, 2019.
+According to Jason DeMarco, Adult Swim executive producer, legal issues arose with the licensing of the second season at the time, as the Japanese version was licensed by Crunchyroll, and the English version was licensed by Funimation, and it prevented the second season from the airing on the block.
+At the time of the legal incident, both companies were not owned by a single conglomerate company.
+The third season would also not air on the block, mainly due in part to Crunchyroll's "unwillingness" to work with Adult Swim on syndication deals for most of their licensed catalog.
+Madman Entertainment imported Funimation's release in Australia and New Zealand, and Manga Entertainment distributed the series in the United Kingdom and Ireland.
+The series was simulcast on Animax Asia in Southeast Asia; Muse Communication later licensed the series in the territory.

 The third season's simuldub was slated to be produced by Crunchyroll rather than Bang Zoom! with some roles recast, due to the choice to move dub production to in-person recording sessions at their Dallas based studio, rather than remote recordings, after largely relying on the latter at the start of the COVID-19 pandemic.
 Among the planned recastings was the voice of Mob, Kyle McCarley, who stated that he would likely not be reprising the role as Crunchyroll had refused to negotiate a potential union contract for future anime dubbing productions with McCarley's union SAG-AFTRA.
 McCarley had offered to work non-union on season 3 under the condition that Crunchyroll discuss with SAG-AFTRA, but as this did not proceed, McCarley did not return.
 This news prompted much criticism of Crunchyroll on social media.

 Live-action drama

 A 12-episode Japanese television drama premiered on Netflix on January 12, 2018, and was broadcast on TV Tokyo's MokuDora 25 timeslot from January 18 to April 5 of that same year.